WHY SHIDOKAN?Traditional Okinawan Shorinryu Karatedo

 Association.
 Basinger is that

-Association's Shibu (branch) Dojo Director for the state of Missouri.
+Association's Shibu (branch) Dojo Director in the state of Missouri.
 She also actively oversees

-two Fuku Shibu* (sub-branch) dojos.
+two Fuku Shibu* (sub-branch) dojos, comprising four separate training locations, in addition to Karate STL.
 Basinger previously studied judo, and other styles of karate but she and her late husband, Gordon Basinger, concluded that Shidokan

 not only promised but also provided the authentic training and